shuchita-rahman/COVID-19-Data-Exploration-Using-SQL/README.md

 * Aggregate Functions : ORDER BY, MAX, SUM

 # Overview
-* Collected worlds data from 2020-02-01 to 2021-07-08.
+* Collected data from 2020-02-01 to 2021-07-08 consist of 102458 rows.
-* F
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Created a tool that predicts data science salaries worldwide.
+* Tried to find out the effect of the pandemic in different countries and where Bangladesh stands.
+* Find out likely hood of getting infected in Bangladesh.
+* Find out the death count in Asia and how Bangladesh doing.
+* Find out if the vaccine is decreasing death worldwide.